OracularIS/autest/docs/overview.md

 Smart AuTest solution allows the BY WMS users to run through WMS use cases without user intervention.
 This solution supports the following types of tests:

-- **MOCA based tests**   : where the work is performed by the MOCA commands.
+** - MOCA based tests**   : where the work is performed by the MOCA commands.
-- **RF based tests**     : where the work is performed by MTF forms.
+** - RF based tests**     : where the work is performed by MTF forms.
-- **Web UI based tests** : where the work is performed in the Web UI.
+** - Web UI based tests** : where the work is performed in the Web UI.

 The various tests can be strung together using the concept of “Run Sets”.
 This allows for scripting end-to-end scenarios.
 The tests can be executed in a “stress test” mode as well, where we can simulate stress on the system, for example simulating multiple users.